|Title:||Former Head Coach|

-Jamie Lockard begins his third season as the men’s lacrosse coach at Wheaton College in 2014.
+Jamie Lockard recently concluded his fourth season as the men’s lacrosse coach at Wheaton College in 2015.
 Prior to Wheaton, Lockard spent the past five seasons as head coach of the Widener University men’s lax program, guiding them to four-straight NCAA Tournament appearances.

 A Widener graduate, Lockard has been involved in eight of the team's nine NCAA Tournament appearances as either a player, assistant coach or head coach since 2000.
 At the program's helm for the last five years, Lockard led the Pride to 58 wins, four NCAA Tournament appearances and four Middle Athletic Conference (MAC) Tournament titles.
 The 2010 MAC Coach of the Year is one of only two coaches in the history of Widener athletics to lead a team to the NCAA Tournament in his first two years as a head coach.